Home Buyer Rebates: How to Get Cash Back at Closing

 • Buyer rebates can knock thousands of dollars off your closing costs.

-• There are a number of brokerages and businesses that offer home buyer rebates.
+• Some brokerages and businesses offer home buyer rebates.

 • Clever Cash Back is an alternative to buyer rebates.
-It matches buyers with agents that offer eligible buyers a cash back program for a little bit of their new home’s purchase price.
+It matches buyers with agents who offer eligible buyers a cash back program for a portion of their new home’s purchase price.

 • Home buyer rebates are legal in 42 states and Washington, DC.